Small Game Hunting

 Possession Limit: 15 in possession.

 Open Area: Units 10-33, 36-38, 40, 43-77.

-See Big Game Regulations for entire WMU boundary descriptions.
+See Big Game Hunting Regulations for WMU boundary descriptions.

 Unprotected mammals are not covered under the game mammal, furbearer, or sensitive species rules.
 For unprotected mammals, there are no closed seasons or bag limits.
 However, a hunting license is required and all general hunting regulations still apply.
 Commonly hunted unprotected mammals include coyote, cottontail rabbits, black-tailed jackrabbit, opossum, nutria, California ground squirrel, and Belding’s ground squirrels.